ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 end
 ~~~

-I like to extract Query Object into modules that repeats class name of model.
-The class name of Query Object explains purpose of the request.
-For this case it would look like this:
+I like to extract Query Object into modules that repeats class name of the model.
+The class name of Query Object explains the purpose of the request.
+In this case it would look like this:

 ~~~ruby
 module Post